krisnguyenn2020/SWE645-Extra-Credit/README.md

-# SWE645 HW3 - Docker setup, EC2 Instance Setup and Kubernetes Cluster Deployment using Rancher with Jenkins CI/CD Pipeline
+# SWE645 Extra Credit - Docker setup, EC2 Instance Setup and Kubernetes Cluster Deployment using Rancher with Jenkins CI/CD Pipeline

-This repository contains part of the **backend** of the **SWE645 HW3** assignment, which includes Dockerfile, Jenkinsfile, YAML files, config files, and images.
+This repository contains part of the **backend** of the **SWE645 Extra Credit** assignment, which includes Dockerfile, Jenkinsfile, YAML files, config files, and images.

 YAML Files included for:
 - Cluster